jianhaoti/minimalistic-personal-page/blogPosts/markov's-inequality.md

 ---
-title: "Simple Proofs of Markov's and Chebyshev's"
+title: "The Russian Tail Bounds"
 date: "16 March 2025"
 tags: ["Probability", "Measure Theory", "Analysis"]
 excerpt: "
-We record a proofs of Markov's and Chebyshev's inequalities via indicator functions.
+We record a simple proof of Markov's inequality via indicator functions, then discuss how how to tighten it using various transformations.
 "
 ---